MillennialDIYer/Fallback-Domain-Redirect-w-UTM-Plugin/README.md

 License
 -------
-*MIT License*: In other words, do whatever you want with it.
+*MIT License* - In other words, do whatever you want with it.
 Just don't try to hold me accountable if you're unhappy with the results.

 Found it useful?
 ------------